pavankothawade/Aladdin-2D-Game/minutes_of_meetings.md

 * Meeting was called to discuss the second level of the game.
 * Respective tasks were distributed amongst team members.

+* Second Meeting

+* Attendees Present:
+Shripal Modani
+Pavan Kothawade
+Amita Mathkar
+Vinit Singh
+Pritam Meher

+* This meeting was called to figure out the problems we were facing in developing the game.
+* Discussions were also done regarding design patterns that needs to be incorporated